 “We have been operating private air charter out of Indianapolis for the past 25 years,” says Scott Dillon, president of Eagle Creek Aviation and First Wing Charter.
 “We are always looking for ways to enhance our fleet offerings for our customers.
 Now we have two Sovereigns that can easily accommodate non-stop trips to the West Coast, in addition to our other jets that are available for trips across the US.
 We plan to continue adding to our fleet and enhancing the aircraft we already have on charter.”

-The Citation Sovereign features a stand-up cabin, seating for nine passengers, Wi-Fi, and inflight entertainment.
-The aircraft has a range of 2,500 nm and can accommodate nonstop trips to the West Coast, Colorado and Florida.
+The Citation Sovereign features a stand-up cabin, seating for nine passengers, wi-fi and inflight entertainment.
+The aircraft has a range of 2,500 nm and can accommodate non-stop trips to the West Coast, Colorado and Florida.
 It was added to the fleet in order to meet the increasing demand for private air travel caused by the global COVID-19 pandemic.

 “Over the years, we've seen the demand for private air travel increase, especially in recent months due to the global pandemic,” explains GM Andy Yergler.
 “More and more people want to fly privately in order to keep their family, friends and colleagues safe and healthy.
-Some of the benefits of private air travel is travelling only with people you know, operating with limited staff on board and avoiding busy airport terminals.
+Some of the benefits of private air travel are travelling only with people you know, operating with limited staff on board and avoiding busy airport terminals.
 In order to meet the growing local demand, we have expanded our charter fleet and pilot crew.”

-The fleet is comprised of number Cessna Citations, including Sovereigns, Excels and a Bravo.
+The fleet is comprised of Cessna Citations, including Sovereigns, Excels and a Bravo.
 The company employs 13 full-time pilots and is hiring for additional positions.